 Why is the VA a far better choice for vets suffering from PTSD?

 Let’s first consider the scale of the problem — and the stubborn fact of veteran resistance to seeking any treatment at all.
-Over 30 percent of male Vietnam veterans are estimated to suffer from PTSD, compared to 6.8 percent for all American adults.
+Over 30 percent of male Vietnam veterans are estimated to suffer from PTSD, compared to 6.8 percent of all American adults.
 Between 18.5 and 42.5 percent of service members involved in the U.S. occupation of Iraq and Afghanistan returned with some sort of mental health problem, with over 18 percent suffering from PTSD.

 Many veterans are slow to acknowledge such service-related conditions because military socialization has programmed them to downplay both physical and mental ailments.
 The Marines, for example, distribute a T-shirt to new recruits declaring that “pain is weakness leaving the body.”
-If an active duty service member displays symptoms of PTSD, depression or substance abuse, “it could ruin your career,” one former service member told me.
+If an active duty service member displays symptoms of PTSD, depression, or substance abuse, “it could ruin your career,” one former service member told me.
 According to a study by the Bush Institute, “over 80 percent of post-9/11 veterans thought that embarrassment or shame was a barrier to veterans seeking care for their injuries.”

 Because it is determined to overcome this barrier to care, the VA has initiated outreach campaigns in which vets encourage other vets to get help for psychological problems.
 If they do, the VA has thousands of mental health professionals who are rigorously trained in evidence-based treatments — like Cognitive Processing Therapy and Prolonged Exposure Therapy — that are the gold standard in PTSD care.
 Psychologist Joseph Ruzek, who worked at the VA’s National Center for PTSD for decades, told me that this kind of care is rarely available in the private sector.
 Studies document that few private sector providers are trained in the kind of evidence-based care that is most effective in treating PTSD and most know little about military culture.
 In fact, few even ask patients about military service.

-Over the past seven years, Congress has passed legislation like the MISSION Act of 2018, that requires the agency’s administrators and direct caregivers to refer many patients to private doctors and hospitals, regardless of their qualifications to treat veterans.
+Over the past seven years, Congress has passed legislation like the MISSION Act of 2018, which requires the agency’s administrators and direct caregivers to refer many patients to private doctors and hospitals, regardless of their qualifications to treat veterans.
 Between 2017 and 2021, VA expenditures on private sector care increased by 223 percent while its budget for in-house care rose only 12 percent.
 In fiscal 2021, $18 billion — 20 percent of the VA’s entire clinical care budget — was spent on reimbursement of non-VA providers.

-This massive diversion of resources is costly, wasteful and results in less effective patient care.
+This massive diversion of resources is costly, and wasteful and results in less effective patient care.
 One way the Biden administration can demonstrate its own “PTSD awareness” is by reversing this trend and assuring that the VA is fully funded and staffed so veterans can get the care they deserve.

 Suzanne Gordon is a senior policy analyst at the Veterans Healthcare Policy Institute.
-She is the author of “Wounds of War: How the VA Delivers Health, Healing and Hope to the Nation’s Veterans.”
+She is the author of “Wounds of War: How the VA Delivers Health, Healing, and Hope to the Nation’s Veterans.”